alexnaurea/Markdown-Samples/bootcamp-coding-pattern-assignment-markdown.md

 - Write why your pattern is adding new value along with all the existing patterns.
 It is non-related to coverage gain.
 Only the business value terms.

 ### Find Such Block Percentage
-- Your assumption on Finding Such Blocks in any given repo. (low to high put an average estimation it should not be based on samplemocking codebase.)
+- Your assumption on Finding Such Blocks in any given repo. (low to high put an average estimation it should not be based on samplemocking codebase.).
+AES CIS for the only pattern, 2. count number files / number of cs files

 ### Confluence Page Link
 - Page link

 ### Demonstrated CodeBase (zip)
-- ...(zip and codebase here with package so that running time is slower but we understand the filesize issue)
+- ...(zip and codebase here with package so that running time is slower but we understand the filesize issue).

 ### AESCIS Running Video
 - Video shows that AESCIS runs properly with new pattern.
 Show from generate UI, record full video.